 Stuart M. Lowson, MBBS, Medical Director, Surgical ICU

 Dr. Lowson is an Associate Professor in Anesthesiology and Surgery, and serves as the Co-Director of the Surgical Intensive Care Unit.
 He completed his MBBS at Kings College and his Intensive Care Fellowship at the University of Virginia.
 He works primary in the fields of cardiac and thoracic anesthesia

-Bhiken I. Naik, MBBCh, Associate Medical Director, Neuroscience ICU and Director, Critical Care Medicine Fellowship
+Bhiken I. Naik, MBBCh, MSCR, Associate Medical Director, Neuroscience ICU and Program Director, Critical Care Medicine Fellowship

 Dr. Naik is an Associate Professor of Anesthesiology and Neurosurgery.
 He attended Medical School at the University of the Witwatersrand, Johannesburg, South Africa, and completed a residency in Anesthesiology and fellowship in Critical Care Medicine at the University of Florida.
 He is board certified in Critical Care and Neurocritical Care.
 In addition to critical care, he is a member of the neuroanesthesiology team.
 His research interests include perioperative management of patients undergoing spine surgery and data informatics (Division Head of Anesthesia Perioperative Informatics).

 Danny J. Theodore, MD, Associate Program Director, Critical Care Medicine Fellowship